 b) In order to protect the security of the exam, individual exams are never moved to an earlier date; rescheduling is made to the earliest time possible after the exam was scheduled to take place.
 Exams will not be deferred beyond the exam period except under extraordinary circumstances as deemed appropriate by the Dean of Students Office.

 c) Exams are deferred only as long as necessary to minimize the conflict or alleviate the reason for deferment.
 Exams will not be deferred for a longer period, even if this creates an inconvenience for the student based on other plans.
 Under no circumstances will exams be deferred for a period longer than ten business days beyond the close of the exam period for the term.
 Certain exams are not published in the Law School’s exam archive and require high security; these exams will be given only at Harvard Law School under proctored conditions.

 d) Deferments based on medical reasons must always be processed through the Dean of Students Office, as described above.
 An exam will be deferred only if HUHS or a personal doctor certifies it necessary for medical reasons.
 In cases where matters may be facilitated by direct discussion between HUHS and the Dean of Students Office the student should sign a release in the HUHS giving his or her permission for such discussion to take place, and the student should be informed in advance of the content of such communication.
 A release is required whether for verbal or written communication in these instances.
 All exam deferral requests are considered on a case-by-case basis taking into account a clinician’s recommendation, and HLS exam policies.

 4. Disability or Medically-related Accommodations

-Special arrangements to take exams with disability-related accommodations, may be made in the case of previously identified disability or serious medical circumstances, with advance consultation with Accessibility Services in the Dean of Students Office.
-Information about registering for disability-related accommodations can be found at the Accessibility Services website.
+Special arrangements to take exams with disability-related accommodations, may be made in the case of previously identified disability or serious medical circumstances, with advance consultation with Student Support Services in the Dean of Students Office.
+Information about registering for disability-related accommodations can be found at the Student Support Services website.